hyl3rid/blog/data/blog/greencurry.md

 ⦁ Pour the coconut milk/cream mixture and mix so all the ingredient incorporate.
 Turn up the heat to medium and bring the mixture to a boil.
 ⦁ Add zucchini, cauliflower/broccoli, green beans, bamboo shoots, eggplant and spinach.
 ⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
-⦁ Incorporate the cornstarch with a little of water.
+⦁ Dissolve the cornstarch with a little of water.
-⦁ Add the cornstarch with the coconut milk/cream and let the sauce thicken.
+⦁ Add the cornstarch into the pot and let the sauce thicken.
 ⦁ Remove the curry from heat, squeeze lime and mix well.
 ⦁ Garnish with Thai basil and green chilis.
 Serve alongside jasmine rice.
 Enjoy.
-**Note**: You can add different vegetables like broccoli, cauliflower, zucchini, carrots, peas, etc., to this recipe.